vmware-tanzu-labs/educates-training-platform/docs/getting-started/installing-operator.md

 Replace ``test`` with the domain name for your Kubernetes cluster.
 If you do not set this, the ingress created will use ``training.eduk8s.io`` as a default.

 Note that use of environment variables to configure the operator is a short cut to cater for the simple use case.
-For more complicated scenarios a custom resource is provided to configure the operator.
-See documentation on the :ref:`system-profile-resource` custom resource for more details.
+For more complicated scenarios the ``SystemProfile`` custom resource should be used.

 For the custom domain you are using, DNS must have been configured with a wildcard domain to forward all requests for sub domains of the custom domain, to the ingress router of the Kubernetes cluster.